 Penal Code 288 PC, on the other hand, specifically prohibits touching a child’s body for sexual purposes.
 There is no limitation on where this crime can take place.

 Penal Code 288 cases usually cover typical acts of “child molestation.”
 Often this means touching a child’s sexual organ, or having a child touch yours.
-But you can be charged under Penal Code 288 if you touch any part of a child’s body for a sexual purpose… even if the touching was done over the child’s clothes (rather than on the bare skin).
+But you can be charged under Penal Code 288 if you touch any part of a child’s body for a sexual purpose.
+This is the case even if the touching was done over the child’s clothes (rather than on the bare skin).

 Lewd conduct with a minor is a felony.
 Depending on factors such as the child’s age and the defendant’s criminal history, punishment ranges from probation to a possible life sentence for repeat offenders.
 And a mistaken belief in the minor’s age is not a defense to charges of lewd conduct with a minor.